 This can feel like a silly question, but it’s not.
 Some programs like Reason, FL Studio, or Ableton Live work using loops, for example, you start creating drum loops, then you create a bass loop, a synth loop, etc. It’s very easy to copy and paste those loop tracks through the song to extend the song, but creating new loops is a bit messier once the project becomes bigger.
 For instance, in FL Studio you can only have 1 loop per line in the song view.
 That makes it easier to add that loop anywhere you want but can make your project huge if you have a lot of different loops for the same instrument.
 This way to work is obviously designed for electronic music because loops will tend to repeat with maybe slight changes, this is not very useful for other styles that keep changing more often.

 Usually, you’ll say yes, or maybe… Each DAW uses a different plugin format and some plugins won’t be available for all of them.

 Pro Tools uses AAX, which are usually more expensive, Logic Pro allows AU plugins, Cubase, Ableton Live and FL Studio work with VST plugins and Reason only allows for Rack Extensions with a more limited library.
 VST is probably the most extended format and this can be an advantage.

 Choose the DAW that is best for you.

-Choosing a DAW is a matter of personal taste, but after reading this article I’m sure you’ve will be able to make a good decision.
-So, if you’re planning to work only with electronic music and with little audio recording, then go for Ableton Live, FL Studio or Reason.
-But if you will have a different type of project or you plan to open a recording studio in the future and record other artists, you should go for Cubase, Pro Tools or Logic.
+Choosing a DAW is a matter of personal taste, but after reading this article I’m sure you will be able to make a good decision.
+So, if you’re planning to work only with electronic music and with little audio recording, then go for Ableton Live, FL Studio, or Reason.
+But if you’ll have a different type of project, or you plan to open a recording studio in the future and record other artists, you should go for Cubase, Pro Tools, or Logic.